endoflife-date/endoflife.date/HACKING.md

 The code is built and deployed to Netlify under it's Open Source Plan.
 We use the following Netlify Features:

-- Custom HTTP Headers (`_headers` file)
+- Custom HTTP Headers (`_headers` file).
-- Custom Redirects (`_redirects` file)
+- Custom Redirects (`_redirects` file).
+- Easy deploy previews.
+- Future plans to use Netlify Functions.

 The build script is kept in `netlify.toml`.

 ## Analytics

 There are no javascript trackers or analytics on the website.
-Netlify Analytics enabled as an experiment.
-Numbers from Netlify Analytics and Google Search Usability Reports are published on [the wiki](https://github.com/endoflife-date/endoflife.date/wiki)
+Numbers from Google Search Reports are published on [the wiki](https://github.com/endoflife-date/endoflife.date/wiki).
+The data provided by Google is for publishers, and is based on search queries that showed endoflife.date in the search results.
+Google has more details [here](https://support.google.com/webmasters/answer/96568), including limitations of this data.
+Rare queries are ommitted by Google from this data to protect user privacy.

 ## Automation